Merci-chao/userChrome.js/README.md

 **Version 3.6.1**
 - Update for `autoCollapse`:
-	- Tabs Bar will now only expand for the current window.
+	- Tab Bar will now only expand for the current window.
-	- Prevent Tabs Bar expand when URL bar is focused.
+	- Prevent Tab Bar expand when URL bar is focused.
-	- Clicking or pressing `Esc` will now help to collapse the Tabs Bar if it is not doing so in some rare cases.
+	- Clicking or pressing `Esc` will now help to collapse the Tab Bar if it is not doing so in some rare cases.
 	- Bug fix: issuse when dragging tab when there is only one row.
-	- Bug fix: part of group line disappears when Tabs Bar is expanding.
+	- Bug fix: part of group line disappears when Tab Bar is expanding.
 - Fix a minor Firefox visual bug [#1995909](https://bugzilla.mozilla.org/show_bug.cgi?id=1995909).

 <details>